-This example shows property-level requirements, including one of type 'object' containing further requirements on that object's properties.
+This example shows property-level requirements, including one object property containing further requirements on that object's properties.
 For each Power resource, the PowerSupplies and Voltages array properties are required.
 Voltages has no further requirements.
 By default, this Voltages is mandatory, and as an array type, must have at least one item in the array.
-The PowerSupplies array must contain at least two (object) items.
+The PowerSupplies array must contain at least two items.
 Within the array, at least one item's PowerSupplyType property must have a value of AC or DC.

 '''

+{

+"Power": {

 "PropertyRequirements": {

+"PowerSupplies": {

+"ReadRequirement": "Mandatory",

+"MinCount": 2,

+"PropertyRequirements": {

 "Status": {},

 "PowerSupplyType": {

 "Comparison": "AnyOf",

-"Purpose": "Need to know AC vs. DC supplies to match input readings to expected values.",
+"Purpose": "Need to know AC vs. DC to know expected input.",

 "Values": [

 "AC",

 "DC"

-},
+]

 "LineinputVoltage": {},

 "PowerCapacityWatts": {},

 "InputRanges": {

 "ReadRequirement": "Recommended"

 }

 },

 "Voltages": {}

 }

 }

 }

 '''